IuliiaKonovalova/school_app/README.md

   ![Add new sale page.](documentation/features/add_sale_page/add_sale_page.png)

- It has a title "Add New Sale" and a form with the following fields:
+ It has the title "Add New Sale" and a form with the following fields:

   ![Add new sale page.
 Fields](documentation/features/add_sale_page/add_sale_page_fields.png)

 - Client Name (with dropdown menu, where all clients are listed);
-- Amount (for the amount of classes that the client is buying);
+- Amount (for the number of classes that the client is buying);
 - Student (with dropdown menu, where all students are listed);

 When a Sales Manager clicks on the "Client Name" dropdown menu, it will show all the clients with an option to type a name for a search: